mozilla-releng/relengdocs/how-to/taskcluster/uploading_an_image.rst

 build-decision image
 --------------------

-Usually this will only be needed for re-pinnning the requirements, or minor changes to the iamge running hooks.
+Usually this will only be needed for re-pinnning the requirements, or minor changes to the image running hooks.
 If you don't have a token, you will need to login to dockerhub and create a CLI token.
 The credentials for mozillareleases user is in sops.

 1. [optional] Re-pin the requirements **with python 3.8**::